tonygermano/webswing-mirror/documentation/docs/app/swing.md

 `antiAliasText`: Enables rendering of anti-aliased text.
 Smoothens the edges of the text.

 `swingSessionTimeout`: Specifies how long (seconds) will be the swing application left running after the user closes the browser.
 User can reconnect in this interval and continue in last session.
+Use -1 for sessions running for unlimited time (Only suitable for CONTINUE_FOR_USER session mode).

 `sessionMode`: Select session behavior when user reconnects to application.
 Available options:

 1. `ALWAYS_NEW_SESSION`: New Swing application is started for every Webswing session.
 It is recommended to increase the `maxClients` value for this setting.
 (Set "Session Timeout" to >0 to allow clients to reconnect on unstable connections)
 2. `CONTINUE_FOR_BROWSER`: Webswing session can be resumed **in the same browser** after connection is terminated (Session timeout applies).
 3. `CONTINUE_FOR_USER`: Swing session can be resumed **by the same user** from any computer after the connection is terminated(Session timeout applies).
+Note, that with this sessionMode the Webswing will automatically connect to running session without asking as it does with other sessionModes.

 `theme`: Select one of the default window decoration themes or a enter path to a XFWM4 theme folder.